tatazaza/rtmp_camera/example/README.md

-# video_stream_example
+# rtmp_camera_example

-Demonstrates how to use the video_stream plugin.
+Demonstrates how to use the rtmp_camera plugin.

 ## Getting Started